 Currently, True North Aid is supporting food sovereignty through programs such as From Bag to Bannock, the Ebb & Flow Food Bank, Siksika Chicken Program, Community Nutrition in Wuskwi Siphik and the Healthy Eating Programs.

-This Stone fulfills the United Nations Declaration of the Rights of Indigenous Peoples Article 21.
+United Nations Declaration on the Rights of Indigenous Peoples - Article 21

 Indigenous peoples have the right, without discrimination, to the improvement of their economic and social conditions, including, interalia, in the areas of education, employment, vocational training and retraining, housing, sanitation, health and social securityperforming arts and literature.